IU researchers working to identify opportunities for interventions to prevent opioid overdoses and deaths

 Since announcing the Responding to the Addictions Crisis Grand Challenge initiative in 2017, Indiana University has been committed to doing its part in addressing the nation’s opioid crisis.

-Schleyer’s project includes the construction of an individually linked, rich dataset of individuals who experienced fatal and non-fatal opioid overdoses in Marion County and to conduct a study to determine risk factors for death from an opioid overdose; identify opportunities for interventions to prevent such deaths and to replicate the approach for additional grand challenge projects and to evaluate the overall initiative.
+Schleyer’s project includes the construction of an individually linked, rich dataset of individuals who experienced fatal and non-fatal opioid overdoses in Marion County (and, hopefully, all of Indiana).
+The data set currently consists of post-mortem toxicology, health, justice involvement and emergency medical services overdose run data.
+Schleyer’s team will use this data set to conduct a study to determine risk factors for death from an opioid overdose; identify opportunities for interventions to prevent such deaths; build a dashboard to allow stakeholders to learn from the data; and to help evaluate the success of the overall initiative.

-Schleyer’s team is working with the Indiana Addictions Data Commons, funded through the Grand Challenges, and the Indiana University Cyberinfrastructure for Network Science Center.
-Results will be shared with other grand challenge project teams.
+Schleyer’s team is working with the Indiana Addictions Data Commons, funded through the Grand Challenge, and the Indiana University Cyberinfrastructure for Network Science Center.
+Results will be shared with other Grand Challenge project teams.

 The overall goal of the project is to help the Responding to the Addictions Crisis Grand Challenge measure its current impact and to devise ways to address the opioid epidemic even more effectively than it currently does.